codership/galera/docs/source/testingcluster.rst

 =================================
 .. _`Testing Galera Cluster`:

+When you have your cluster up and running, you may want to test certain features to ensure that they are working properly or to prepare yourself for actual problems that may arise.

 -------------------------------------------
 Replication Testing
 -------------------------------------------
+.. _`Replication Testing`:

 To test that Galera Cluster is working as expected, complete the following steps: